Varney was a United States manufacturer of model railroad equipment.

 The Pacific had the USRA boiler style and was patterned after the Southern Pacific prototype.

 The Consolidation was designed after the Reading 2-8-0.
 Soon the 2-8-2 Mikado followed, and

 other models were added to the line.
 These trains were high quality, and this is attested to by the fact

-that 50 and 60 year old models are still in operation today.
-Early freight car sides, including reefers
+that original models are still in operation today.

-Varney made their first plastic kit as early as 1940, using a plastic called 'Tenite'.
+Varney was one of the earliest manufacturers to use plastic and made their first plastic kit as early as 1940, using a plastic called 'Tenite'.
 Tenite was an

 injection molded acetate most often used for tool handles and control knobs of all sorts.

 Apart from locomotives and carriages Varney also made a series of HO-scale car and truck models.
 The vehicles